strobe-audio/strobe-hub/README.md

       2016-03-15 12:27:07.385 [info]  EVENT: {:old_source_removed, "f32db771-39b4-4992-954d-0bf1b616d2fa"}
       ```

-- [ ] Crash attempting to play a zone with no attached receivers

 **Core:**

 - [ ] receiver connection keepalive/monitoring. ping-pong messages so that if a